bodiyang/Yelp-business-analysis/README.md

 # Yelp business reviews
-This project analyses the dataset of Yelp's online consumer reviews, extracts information and provides suggestions for restaurant owners
+This project analyses the dataset of Yelp's online consumer reviews, extracts information and provides suggestions for restaurant owners.

 ### Introduction

 The data directory contains the raw data files (business, review, tip, user)

-The code directory contains the shell script to edit the filenames.
-Python scripts are the code for analysis
+The code directory contains the shell script to edit the filenames. **Python scripts** are the code for analysis

 ### Web app

-Our web app is built with Python with the Anvil framework.
+The web app is built with Python with the Anvil framework.
 Here is the link: https://stat628yelp.anvil.app/

 ### Usage